 - Commencement.
 Look for an announcement from the Commencement planning committee early next week with detailed information on our plans to move forward with ceremonies for those graduating in 2021, as well as those who graduated in 2020.

 - End-of-semester events.
 In order to safely support the ceremonies and move-out weekend, we will not be able to allow any other in-person events the weekend of May 14–16.
-Our interim policy on campus events remains in place, and departmental and other events must remain virtual throughout the remainder of the semester, with the exception of a very small number of activities approved by the provost and area vice presidents in accordance with policy and for which detailed plans and protocols are in place, including senior music recitals and the senior art show.
-The restrictions on in-person gatherings includes all events and activities that are sponsored by or affiliated with the university, whether on or off campus.
+Our interim policy on-campus events remain in place and departmental.
+Other events must remain virtual throughout the remainder of the semester, except a very small number of activities approved by the provost and area vice presidents in accordance with policy and for which detailed plans and protocols are in place, including senior music recitals and the senior art show.
+The restrictions on in-person gatherings include all events and activities sponsored by or affiliated with the university, whether on or off-campus.

 It is tempting to ease up on adhering to COVID-19 health and safety guidelines now that the vaccines are more widely available and the days are warmer and longer.
-Please remember that the virus is on the rise again, especially among younger people who have not yet had the opportunity to be vaccinated.
+However, please remember that the virus is on the rise again, especially among younger people who have not yet had the opportunity to be vaccinated.
 We must continue to be vigilant over the coming weeks in order to keep our community safe and have a successful commencement for our undergraduate and graduate students next month.
-Let’s stick with it!
+So let’s stick with it!

 Thank you for everything you are doing to keep yourselves and others healthy.